 The best target houses are those offering burglars an opportunity to approach and leave without being seen.
 Examples include homes closer to the center of your lot or neighborhood or houses near unguarded areas, like at the end of a cul-de-sac or near a forest.

-Check whether there is a neighborhood watch or a similar community-driven security plan in your area, as they can be a powerful deterrent against casing and burglaries, even if your house is in a desirable location for a home invader.
+A good home invasion defense tactics is to check whether there is a neighborhood watch or a similar community-driven security plan in your area, as they can be a powerful deterrent against casing and burglaries, even if your house is in a desirable location for a home invader.

 4. A Well-Concealed Property